neuropsychology/neuropsychology.R/Course/Introduction.md

 ```

 :clap::clap::clap::clap:

 We're hope you're not afraid to do your basic statistics with R anymore, that you will want to discover more about this great language!

-Thank you !!!
+**Thank you !!!**

-Don't forget to contact us if you any remarks :bowtie:.
+Don't forget to contact us if you any remarks :bowtie: